DawidSac24/ContentManager/README.md

 - **Research**: Group research materials by topic
 - **Development**: Switch between different development environments

+## Development Status
+This project is currently is mostly finished.
+Some major futures are planned to be added.

-## Technical Details
+### Technical Details
 Content Manager consists of:

 - A Chrome extension frontend built with **Vite** and **React TypeScript**
 - A local server with back-end implementation inside of Vite
 - A **IndexedDB** local database

-## Development Status
-This project is currently is mostly finished.
-Some major futures are planned to be added.

-# TODO
+### TODO
 - [ ] Add a settings option that opens a web page for better context management, more settings, and customization (e.g., deleting selected pages from a context)
 - [ ] Set up a server to allow user synchronization between devices OR add encryption/database conversion to generate a sync code